shawn-dsilva/shade-jekyll-theme/_posts/2018-10-28-Writing-the-Startup-code-and-Linker-Script-for-the-TM4C-from-scratch.md

 Here,
 - The 0th element,`{.stack_top = &_stack_ptr}` assigns the  Main Stack Pointer defined in the Linker Script, `_stack_ptr`
 to the union element `.stack_top` defined in `vector_table_t`
-- The 1st element is the `Reset_Handler`,that is called when the <RESET> Button on the microcontroller is pressed,or the reset flag is set
+- The 1st element is the `Reset_Handler`, that is called when the <RESET> Button on the microcontroller is pressed,or the reset flag is set
 <br>

 Finally we define the `Reset_Handler` and `Default_Hanlder`